 Sidibé’s images picture another side of the Francophone Afrodiaspora in Bamako, Mali.
 Like the charged crowd at a James Brown concert, Sidibé captures Malian youth lapping up a taste of postcolonial West Africa, forming a new youth culture, creating their own adolescent worlds.
 The late Sidibé’s snapshots are shrines to the hopeful time.
 His work is an exaltation to a newly independent nation and the luminous citizens it birthed after Mali achieved its independence in 1960.

 Malick Sidibé: LOVE POWER PEACE features rarely seen photographs — some not widely circulated digitally, and others that have never been exhibited publicly.
-The exhibition immediately greets viewers with photos of young Malians eagerly interacting with a global Black diaspora, newly in reach to a nation recently independent of French colonization, through the burgeoning music industry in this region of the continent, proudly bearing records and immersing themselves in the nightclub scene.
+The exhibition immediately greets viewers with photos of young Malians eagerly interacting with a global Black diaspora, citizens of a nation recently independent of French colonization, through the burgeoning music industry in this region of the continent, proudly bearing records and immersing themselves in the nightclub scene.

 Rather than focusing on Sidibé’s widely circulated and well-known maximalist studio portraits — which fill the frame with vibrant patterning despite their monochromatic tone — the exhibition’s standouts are his nightlife images.
-These candid shots of Malian nightlife are the most impressive works in the gallery.
+These candid shots of Mali after-hours are the most impressive works in the gallery.
 His portrayals of bell-bottomed youths are lively and sleek enough to make any New York club kid green.
-These subjects are cool as hell.

 Sidibé was one of the first photographers to provide the outside world with insight into West African culture as the continent began the process of decolonization.
-His portrayals of Malian fashion and nightlife make a political statement about a burgeoning culture finding its footing, which, according to Sidibé, brought a newfound dynamism to the nation and its nightlife.
+His portrayals of Malian fashion and nightlife make a political statement about a burgeoning culture finding its footing, which, according to Sidibé, brought a newfound dynamism to the nation.

 In the face of a largely underrepresented and underappreciated history of African portraiture, Sidibé’s work is one of the best pieces of evidence that firsthand cultural experience and insight can lend an otherwise out-of-reach authenticity to cultural photographs.
 He treats his subjects with tenderness and respect, but also playfulness.
 The actors in these images — as that is what they are, really — are free and giving in charm and body language, posing with uninhibited glory.
 Even in these candid images, the subjects are explicitly aware of the camera.
 And they love it.
 They project excitement, pride, and a bit of well-deserved cockiness.
 Their joy is palpable.

-Sidibé’s best-known works — hyper-patterned studio photographs typical of West African artists of the time — are absent in the exhibition.
-The only example in this style is more recent than the artist’s most commonly reproduced works.
-The model wears rubber-soled sneakers and has a more formal demeanor than some of Sidibé’s past models.
+Sidibé’s best-known works — hyper-patterned studio photographs typical of West African artists of the time — are mostly absent in the exhibition.
+The only example in this style is more recent than the circa-1970s images abound in the exhibition and those which the artist is best known for.
+In it, the model wears rubber-soled sneakers and has a more formal demeanor than some of Sidibé’s past models.
 The portraits feel out of place.
 Their solemnity and apparent date contrast with the lively nightlife shots on the other side of the gallery, presenting what feels like a very different Mali — one that has already come down from its postcolonial high.

-This initially off-putting decision makes more sense upon realizing that these 2014 photographs portray contemporary British Nigerian artist Chris Ofili, posing with Sidibé himself in one frame.
+This initially off-putting decision becomes clearer upon realizing that these 2014 photographs portray contemporary British Nigerian artist Chris Ofili, posing with Sidibé himself in one frame.
 They represent two generations of West African artistry, Ofili continuing Sidibé’s project of thoughtful representation, amplifying the firsthand perspectives of West African artists by broadening global representation of their discounted legacy.

 The strength of Sidibé’s work comes from his ability to show Malian people how they wanted to be shown — with grace, excitement, and an eager embrace of cultural innovation.